pyjanitor-devs/pyjanitor/docs/CONTRIBUTION_TYPES.rst

 Unit tests form the basic immune system for a code base.
-For this reason, all ``pyjanitor`` features, regardless of being a brand new function or an enhancement to an existing function, should have accompanying tests.
+For this reason, all ``pyjanitor`` features, regardless of being a brand-new function or an enhancement to an existing function, should have accompanying tests.

 ``pyjanitor`` uses the `pytest <https://docs.pytest.org/en/latest/index.html>`_ framework